tyleretheridge/wooper-stats/README.md

 If you want to interface with the database directly, in terminal use `docker-compose exec database bash` to gain access to the postgres container's terminal.

 Then use `psql -U postgres` to enter database. `\dt` will list tables found.

+use python script running in another container to init the services stick to sqlalchemy as it demonstrates centralized modeling